karmaniverous/stan-core/.stan/imports/stan-cli/stan.todo.md

 - Config hardening — overlay default locked
   - Confirmed `stan-cli.cliDefaults.run.facets: true` in `stan.config.*`, ensuring overlay is ON by default for this repository.
   - Flags still override defaults at run time; facet view appears in the plan when overlay is enabled.

+- Anchored writer — leading blank line printed at start
+  - Updated src/anchored-writer/index.ts to print the single leading blank line in start() before any ANSI control sequences and to mark the writer as primed.
+This ensures the captured buffer begins with "\n" as expected by tests, keeps deterministic in-place updates using relative cursor moves (CSI nA), and continues to avoid save/restore sequences.
+Fixes the failing anchored-writer unit test.